bearjcc/QLM/README.md

 MIT License - feel free to use in your projects!

+## Why QLM?

+**State-of-the-art ADI Technology**: While competitors focus on billions of parameters, we've mastered the most important one: quack.

+**Unparalleled Accuracy**: 100% of our responses are duck sounds.
+Other models can only dream of such consistency.

+**Ethical AI**: Our ducks never hallucinate.
+They're just ducks.

+**Energy Efficient**: Trained on a single pond.
+Carbon footprint: one bread crumb.

 ## Acknowledgments

 - Inspired by rubber duck debugging methodology
+- Powered by ADI (Artificial Duck Intelligence)
-- Built with FastAPI for speed and compatibility
+- Built with FastAPI for maximum quackability
-- Deployed via GitHub Pages for universal access
+- Hosted on Hugging Face Spaces

 ---

-**Made with 🦆 and lots of quacks by BearJCC**
+**Made with 🦆 and ADI by BearJCC**

 *"Rubber Duckie, you're the one..." — Inspired by Ernie's timeless wisdom*